kalliste/seL4-c89/C89-PROJECT.md

       return paths now that the attribute shims collapse under C89.
     - [x] Silence the x86 fault stubs by casting their unused parameters and returning explicit values for the pedantic C90 build.
+    - [x] Compare the syscall slowpath bounds against signed temporaries so the pedantic build accepts `c_traps.c`.
+    - [x] Keep the C89 inline compatibility shims visible in `machine/io.h` when printing is disabled.
+    - [x] Rewrite the APIC initialisation to use named temporaries instead of subscripting compound literals.
   - [x] Replace the compound literal helpers in `machine.h` with explicit temporaries.
   - [x] Replace the remaining anonymous variadic logging helpers with